kaisenlinux/manpages-dev/packages/rdesktop.md

        -K     Do not override window manager key bindings.
 By default rdesktop attempts to grab all keyboard input when it is in focus.

        -S <button size>
               Enable  single  application  mode.
 This  option  can  be used when running a single, maximized application (via -s).
 When the minimize button of the windows application is pressed, the rdesktop window is minimized instead of the remote application.
 The maximize/restore button is disabled.
-For this to work, you must specify the correct button size, in  pix‐ els.
+For this to work, you must specify the correct  button size, in pixels.
 The special word "standard" means 18 pixels.

        -T <title>
               Sets the window title.
 The title must be specified using an UTF-8 string.

        -N     Enable  numlock  synchronization between the Xserver and the remote RDP session.
 This is useful with applications that looks at the numlock state, but might cause problems with some Xservers like Xvnc.

        -X <windowid>
               Embed rdesktop-window in another window.
 The windowid is expected to be decimal or hexadecimal (prefixed by 0x).

        -a <bpp>
               Sets the colour depth for the connection (8, 15, 16, 24 or 32).
 More than 8 bpp are only supported when connecting to Windows XP (up to 16 bpp) or newer.
 Note  that  the colour depth may also be limited by the server configuration.
 The default value is the depth of the root window.

        -z     Enable compression of the RDP datastream.

        -x <experience>
               Changes default bandwidth performance behaviour for RDP5.
 By default only theming is enabled, and all other options are disabled (corresponding to modem (56 Kbps)).
-Setting ex‐ perience to b[roadband] enables menu animations and full window dragging.
+Setting experience to b[roadband] enables menu animations and full window dragging.
 Setting experience to l[an] will also  enable  the  desktop  wallpaper.
-Setting experience to m[odem]  dis‐ ables all (including themes).
+Setting  experience  to m[odem] disables all (including themes).
 Experience can also be a hexadecimal number containing the flags.

        -P     Enable  caching of bitmaps to disk (persistent bitmap caching).
 This generally improves performance (especially on low bandwidth connections) and reduces network traffic at the cost of slightly longer startup and some disk space.
 (10MB for 8-bit colour, 20MB for 15/16-bit colour, 30MB for 24-bit colour and 40MB for 32-bit colour sessions)

        -r <device>
               Enable redirection of the specified device on the client, such that it appears on the server.
-Note that the allowed redirections may be restricted by the server configuration.
+Note that the allowed redirections may be restricted by the server  configura‐ tion.

               Following devices are currently supported:

        -r comport:<comport>=<device>,...
               Redirects  serial devices on your client to the server.
 Note that if you need to change any settings on the serial device(s), do so with an appropriate tool before starting rdesktop.
 In most OSes you would use stty.
 Bidirectional/Read support requires Windows XP or newer.
 In Windows 2000 it will create a port,  but  it's  not  seamless,  most shell programs will not work with it.

        -r disk:<sharename>=<path>,...
               Redirects a path to the share \\tsclient\<sharename> on the server (requires Windows XP or newer).
 The share name is limited to 8 characters.

        -r lptport:<lptport>=<device>,...
               Redirects parallel devices on your client to the server.
 Bidirectional/Read support requires Windows XP or newer.
-In Windows 2000 it will create a port, but it's not  seamless, most shell programs will not work with it.
+In Windows 2000 it will create a port, but it's not seam‐ less, most shell programs will not work with it.

        -r printer:<printername>[=<driver>],...
               Redirects a printer queue on the client to the server.
-The <printername> is the name of the queue in your local system. <driver> defaults to a simple PS-driver unless you spec‐ ify one.
+The <printername> is the name of the queue in your local system. <driver> defaults to a simple PS-driver  unless  you specify  one.
 Keep in mind that you need a 100% match in the server environment, or the driver will fail.
 The first printer on the command line will be set as your default printer.

        -r sound:[local|off|remote]
               Redirects sound generated on the server to the client. "remote" only has any effect when you connect to the console with the -0 option.
 (Requires Windows XP or newer).